Kaya toast set with half-boiled eggs - the ubiquitous Singapore's breakfast

 Kaya toast set.
 Usually eaten for breakfast that can be found in many kopitiams.
 That ubiquitous pair of soft half-boiled or semi-boiled (not fully boiled or hardened) eggs served with slices of toasted bread or buns spread with kaya jam and thin slabs of butter, and complete with a cup of tea of coffee.
-All for between $2.30 to $5, depending which cafes or food-courts that you go to.
+All for between $2.30 to $5, depending which cafes, hawker centres or food-courts that you go to.
 At many school canteens you can get a set for only $2.

 You can find kaya toast at many local cafes here which are more commonly known as coffee shops, at the hawker or food centres, food-courts or in kopitiams (the local lingo for breakfast joints) Islandwide.
 This iconic breakfast set is originally served in Hainanese kopitiams.
-And while it is best or traditionally eaten for breakfast, this breakfast set is served all day long at many cafes.
+And while it is best or traditionally eaten for breakfast, this breakfast set is served all day long at many chain cafes.

 Kaya is a coconut based pandan flavoured jam.
 Though traditionally it was simply coconut-based jam.
 The half-boiled eggs (the softness of the eggs depends on how long they are boiled, though many stalls will suggest simmering them for about 7 minutes) are usually sprinklered with a bit of black soya sauce and pepper, depending on preference.
 The black soya sauce gave this breakfast set a Chinese touch.
 Instead of kaya jam, you can also ask for peanut butter or just plain butter.